okunator/cellseg_gsontools/README.md

 ### Entropy and diversity

-Local diversity metrics be calculated by passing one of `["simpson_index", "shannon_index", "gini_index", "theil_index"]` as a metric to `local_diversity`-function.
+Local diversity metrics can be calculated by passing one of `["simpson_index", "shannon_index", "gini_index", "theil_index"]` as a metric to `local_diversity`-function.
 Spatial weights must be passed in the call.

 **Local-diversity** metrics calculate any feature's (e.g. nuclei area) heterogeneity in a cell's immediate neighborhood.
 The neihborhood is defined by a spatial weights object.
 Spatial weights objects can be created with `libpysal` package.